How to budget your trip to Barcelona?

 Flights to Barcelona vary massively depending on the country that you are travelling from, the airline you book with, what time of year you are visiting and how early you book your tickets.

-Barcelona’s airport – El Prat de Llobregat Aeropuerto – is located south of the city and so you will need to book a transfer from the airport to your accomodation.
+Barcelona’s airport – El Prat de Llobregat Aeropuerto – is located south of the city and so you will need to book a transfer from the airport to your accommodation.
 The average price of a taxi ranges between 35€ – 40€, with no need to prebook, although you may be able to get a slightly better deal if you do.

 The metro line ‘L9’ does run from the airport into the city centre.
 You will need a special metro ticket called Billete Aeropuerto which costs 5.15€.
-However, be sure to check where your accomodation is located in relation to the L9 stops as the L9 does not run near many transport hubs such as Plaça de Catalunya, Estació Sants or Plaça España so you end up taking a very long route.
+However, be sure to check where your accommodation is located in relation to the L9 stops as the L9 does not run near many transport hubs such as Plaça de Catalunya, Estació Sants or Plaça España so you end up taking a very long route.

 The third most common option for airport transfer is by Aerobus.
-This will be the most convenient option if you are near to Plaça España or Plaça de Catalunya, the journey is direct with semi-frequent stops and takes around 20-30 minutes without needing to change bus.
+This will be the most convenient option if you are near Plaça España or Plaça de Catalunya, the journey is direct with semi-frequent stops and takes around 20-30 minutes without needing to change bus.
 Tickets for a single journey cost 5.90€.

 Food and Drink

 There is a seemingly neverending number of places to eat and drink in Barcelona and, although the cost of eating out in the city varies enormously depending on where and what you decide to eat, we’ve given you a rough guide of what average prices look like below.
 However, there are many hidden spots where you can find tapas for 1€, making the city far more affordable!
-Read our article on Tapas in Barcelona!
+Read our article on TAPAS IN BARCELONA!

-Glass of wine/pint of beer: 3€
+A glass of wine/pint of beer: 3€

 Regular cappuccino: 1.80€